SAP-samples/teched2024-IN180/exercises/ex5/README.md

 <br> Strip off `br` from the header and make a new request.
 You should see the call getting successfully executed.

 ![](/exercises/ex5/images/ex5_2_25.png)

+## Troubleshooting tips

+Here are few common pitfalls to avoid.

 <br>Do you see a 500 Internal Server Error like so?
 If that's the case, chances are that you haven't copied over the Open API Spec file (and have just manually enhanced the OpenAPI spec definitions.)